DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Student finance

-Without settled status, most non-UK candidates will not be eligible for student finance (loans to cover fees and living expenses).
+Most non-UK candidates will not be eligible for student finance (loans to cover fees and living expenses).
+If you are an Irish citizen or have some type of settled status in the UK – for example, through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain), some financial help is available.

-[Check your eligibility](https://www.gov.uk/student-finance/who-qualifies) and [learn more](https://www.gov.uk/browse/education/student-finance) about student finance
+[Check your eligibility](https://www.gov.uk/student-finance/who-qualifies) and [learn more](https://www.gov.uk/browse/education/student-finance) about student finance.

 If you are eligible for student finance you may also be eligible for a [teacher training bursary](/funding-and-support/scholarships-and-bursaries).